aryaniyaps/flamiche/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you've found something in Ceres GraphQL which has security implications, please **do not raise the issue in a public forum**.
+If you believe you've found something in Flamiche which has security implications, please **do not raise the issue in a public forum**.

 Send a description of the issue via email to [flamiche@googlegroups.com][security-mail].